patricklafrance/wmfnext-shell/README.md

 >
 > For a complete example, or, if you prefer to skip this walkthrough and jump right into it have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) and [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repositories or the [API documentation](#api).

 To use this shell, you must create projects for an host application and at least one module application.
-In this tutorial, we'll first load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) then, we'll load a static package module at build time.
+In this tutorial, we'll first load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) then, later on, we'll load a static module at build time.

 ### Setup an host application